NREL/HPC/docs/Documentation/Applications/Plexos/run_plexos.md

 ### 4: Submitting multiple PLEXOS jobs

-This example demonstrates how to submit multiple PLEXOS jobs
+This example demonstrates how to submit multiple PLEXOS jobs.
+The model names are present in a file called `models.txt`. `submit_multiple.sh` is simply a wrapper that calls the batch file `submit_plexos.sh`.

 ??? example "Submit multiple PLEXOS jobs"